vicesoftware/vice-go-react-boilerplate/README.md

 1. See [/server/readme.md](server/readme.md) and follow the instructions in the "Getting started section". **Make sure you have properly setup the database and that you have postgres running** as described there.
 2. Execute `npm run preinstall` to install the client dependencies.
 Doing this will simply run `/client> npm install` for you.
 3. Execute `npm start`.
 Doing this will execute `npm run start:client` and `npm run start:server` along with some color coding so that you will have a nice output for both client and server in the same terminal window as shown below.

+![](docs/2019-04-07-07-38-18.png)

 4. You should get a browser open to http://localhost:3000 with the client app running in it and to verify that the server is running open http://localhost:8423/swagger/index.html to see the servers swagger documentation page.

-_npm start output -----_
-![](docs/2019-04-07-07-38-18.png)

 # Documentation